Trump sues niece, NY Times over records behind 18 tax story | ExBulletin

 Trump sues niece, NY Times over records behind 18 tax story

-NEW YORK (AP) Former President Donald Trump sued his ex-niece and the New York Times on Tuesday for a 2018 article about her family’s fortunes and tax practices, based in part on confidential documents she has provided to journalists.
+NEW YORK Former President Donald Trump sued his ex-niece and the New York Times on Tuesday for a 2018 article about her family’s fortunes and tax practices, based in part on confidential documents she provided to reporters .

 The Trump lawsuit, filed in state court in New York, accuses Mary Trump of violating a settlement agreement by disclosing tax records she received in connection with a dispute over the Patriarch of the Patriarch’s estate dispute.
 Fred Trumps family.